adjih/exp-iotlab/README-RIOT.md

 # Launching an experiment with [RIOT](http://www.riot-os.org/)

-Once the first step of the previous section [Installing a VM with all software and tools](README-vm.md) has been followed,  you can start an experiment.
+Once the initial step of the section
+[Installing a VM with all software and tools](README-vm.md) has been followed,  you can start the RIOT.

 (under construction)